FOR AI AGENTS · MCP

 KEY MANAGEMENT

-/developer/keysCreate a new API key (requires user_id + pro/enterprise plan)
+/developer/keysCreate a new API key (requires user_id on a Pro or Max plan)

 /developer/keysList all your API keys